harena-lab/harena-docs/versum/reference.md

 ## Annotation

-Elements from the narrative and user inputs are annotated and connected to structured data and knowledge structures defined in the Data-driven Layer, like dictionaries and ontologies.
-These structures are connected with external knowledge bases, e.g., [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) - Medical Subject Headings.
-This layer is designed to be consumed by machines to support the automation of tasks as evaluation and feedback.
+Elements from the narrative and user inputs are annotated and connected to structured data and knowledge representation systems.
+We will use this term to refer generically to controlled vocabularies, taxonomies, thesaurus, ontologies, etc. An example of a knowledge representation system is [MeSH](https://www.nlm.nih.gov/mesh/meshhome.html) - Medical Subject Headings.

 Segments between braces are annotated.
-Annotations connect terms and expressions to the Data-driven Layer.
-The following text has annotated terms, which are aligned to medical knowledge basis.

 For example, the following narrative present symptoms of a patient:
 > Patient a man 55 years old; rather fat; subject to frequent attacks of winter cough, with asthmatic tendency.

-Some key characteristics and symptoms of the patient were annotated, so they can be interpreted by machines:
+Some key characteristics and symptoms of the patient were annotated:
+> Patient a {man} {55 years old}; rather fat; subject to frequent attacks of {winter cough}, with {asthmatic} tendency.

+Whenever a segment is annotated, the translator tries to automatically relate it to a knowledge representation system.

+It is possible to attach literal or formal annotations to the annotated terms.
+They come between parenthesis after the annotated term and are not presented when the text is rendered.
+Literal annotations are written in quotes, as follows:
-> Patient a {man} {55 years old}; rather fat; subject to frequent attacks of winter {cough}, with {asthmatic} tendency.
+> Patient a {man} {55 years old}("the age is important in this case"); rather fat; subject to frequent attacks of {winter cough}("it was winter when he came"), with {asthmatic} tendency.

-Some of the terms were not automatically recognized in the knowledge base.
-An equivalent term is presented between parenthesis beside the term (this second term is not presented to the case rendering):
+Formal annotations do not come in quotes.
+They are meant to be interpreted by machines, therefore, they must be connected to a knowledge representation system.
+A usual application is when an annotated term cannot be automatically related to a knowledge representation system.
+In this case, an equivalent formal term is presented between parenthesis beside the term.
+The following text has annotated terms, which are aligned to a medical knowledge basis.

-> Patient a {man(male)} {55 years old(aging=51)}; rather fat; subject to frequent attacks of winter {cough}, with {asthmatic(asthma)} tendency.
+> Patient a {man}(male) {55 years old}(aging=51); rather fat; subject to frequent attacks of winter {cough}, with {asthmatic}(asthma) tendency.

+Annotations can be seen as the connection of segments to the Data-driven Layer.
+This layer is designed to be consumed by machines to support the automation of tasks as evaluation and feedback.
+This Data-driven Layer also defines how segments are associated with external knowledge representation systems as MeSH.
+It can define global associations or they can be guided by an annotation context, detailed in the next section.

 ## Annotation Context
 A block of annotation context can be defined between double braces.
 The block defines a semantic context for the narrative and the respective annotations.
 The context guides the interpretation of parts of the narrative.
 The following example presents a `symptoms` annotation context.
 > {{symptoms

-> Patient a {man(male)} {55 years old(aging=51)}; rather fat; subject to frequent attacks of winter {cough}, with {asthmatic(asthma)} tendency.
+> Patient a {man}(male) {55 years old}(aging=51); rather fat; subject to frequent attacks of winter {cough}, with {asthmatic}(asthma) tendency.

 > }}